mantidproject/mantid/docs/source/algorithms/LoadMuonNexus-v2.rst

 ``definition`` item with string value ``"muonTD"`` or ``"pulsedTD"``, else it will be identified as version 1.

+The following properties apply only to Version 1:

+* AutoGroup
+* MainFieldDirection
+* DeadTimeTable
+* DetectorGroupingTable

 Time series data
 ################